coilysiren/firestarter/readme.md

 The "base" templates directory (ie. where `templates/index.html`) lives is usually where I put "endpoint" templates.
 That is, the primary templates you point to in order to render a page, such as `about.html`, `contact.html`, etc.

     Procfile
+    runtime.txt

 The `Procfile` (which purposefully has no file extension) is used by [Heroku](https://devcenter.heroku.com/articles/procfile) to help run your website on a serious mode server.
 The commands in your `Procfile` are what Heroku will use to run your application, and generally `$ python main.py` is what you will be using.

+`runtime.txt` tells Heroku what version of Python you will be using

     readme.md